In this article: TV shows for 9-12-year-olds can be tough to find, so we put together a list the whole family can enjoy.

 Personal Review: This is one of my all-time favorites!
 Just the right combinations of quirky, sentimental, original, and life-affirming script.
 It’s true feel-good TV with depth and real storytelling, which is rare in today’s entertainment landscape.
 The bonus is it’s available on Amazon Prime.

-Life is anything but normal for Gortimer and his two best friends, Ranger and Mel, as they navigate Normal Street – an ordinary suburb that has a hint of some magic just beneath the surface.
+Life is anything but average for Gortimer and his two best friends, Ranger and Mel, as they navigate Normal Street – an ordinary suburb that has a hint of some magic just beneath the surface.

 Star Trek Discovery (CBS All Access)